India with ESA satellites launches artificial eclipse quest – DW – 12/05/2024

 "The spacecraft has been placed in the right orbit," Indian Space Research Organisation (ISRO) chief S. Somanath said.

-The ISRO launched the mission with the European Space Agency's Proba-3 satellites from the Satish Dhawan Space Centre on the island of Sriharikota.
+The ISRO launched the mission with the European Space Agency's Proba-3 satellites from the Satish Dhawan Space Centre on the island of Sriharikota, India.

 The launch was for the European Space Agency's "Project for On-Board Autonomy 3" (Proba-3) mission, part of a series of "in-orbit missions to test out new technologies."